 That said, sleeping is quite different from napping.

-Sleep is a state where the eyes are closed, the postural muscles relax, and consciousness is practically suspended.
+Sleep is a state where the eyes are closed, the postural muscles relax, and consciousness almost suspended.

 Napping, however, is the act of lying down with the intent to calm your body and mind to achieve rest and recovery.